pepkit/pepspec/docs/looper/how-to/configure-pipestat-backends.md

 As looper processes samples and creates a job submission script, if `.looper.yaml` config file contains `pipestat` section, it creates a pipestat configuration file, which merges information found in 1. pipeline interface and 2. looper_config file.

-Looper combines the necessary configuration data and writed a pipestat configuration for each pipeline interface.
+Looper combines the necessary configuration data and writes a pipestat configuration for each pipeline interface.
 The configuration file is then used by the pipeline interface (and pipeline) to create a PipestatManager object.
 This instantiated PipestatManager object can then be used to report results.

 To configure looper to use pipestat, you must